mosheburnstein0/BurnsteinPortfolio/Air Travel Safety/README.md

    - Uploaded: Last week

 6. [Internal Dashboard Moshe Burnstein.pdf](Internal%20Dashboard%20Moshe%20Burnstein.pdf)
-   - Description: Internal dashboard related to air travel, possibly authored by Moshe Burnstein.
+   - Description: Writeup by Moshe Burnstein explaining the rationale for the PowerBI internal dashboard.
+This document provides insights into the considerations and decisions made during the creation of the dashboard.
+Additionally, it describes the conclusions drawn by airline employees at-large based on the dashboard's data.
    - Uploaded: Last week

 7. [Internal Dashboard PowerBI Air Travel Safety.pdf](Internal%20Dashboard%20PowerBI%20Air%20Travel%20Safety.pdf)
-   - Description: Internal dashboard related to air travel safety using PowerBI.
+   - Description: Internal dashboard related to air travel safety created by Moshe Burnstein using PowerBI.
+The dashboard visualizes key safety metrics and trends, offering valuable insights to airline stakeholders.
    - Uploaded: Last week

 8. [README.md](README.md)
    - Description: This README file lists and describes the files in this project.